minorua/Qgis2threejs/docs/source/ObjectTypes.rst

 Tiles <http://portal.cyberjapan.jp/help/development/>`__ (airphoto,
 dem).

+.. index:: Profile

 Profile
 ~~~~~~~

-Makes a vertical plane between each line segment and zero elevation.
-If
+Makes a vertical plane under each line segment.
+When
-altitude mode of z coordinate is ``Relative to DEM`` or
+the altitude mode of z coordinate is ``Relative to DEM`` or
 ``+ "field name"``, each linestring is split into segments using
-triangles of DEM and every upper edge is located at the relative height
+a triangle mesh generated from DEM and every upper edge is located
-from triangle surface of DEM.
+at the relative height from triangle surface of DEM.

 .. raw:: html